 - Save the PST, it is now corrupted.

 - Run the Inbox Repair Tool, SCANPST.exe, to recover the file.
 Use Windows Search utility to find it.
-For additional information on the Inbox Repair Tool, see KB article 287497
+For additional information on the Inbox Repair Tool, see How to use Scanpst.exe to repair Outlook data files or KB 287497

 - The Inbox Repair Tool creates a backup and repairs the damage and recreates the PST.